vpayno/exercism-workspace/go/election-day/electionday-doc.md

 func NewVoteCounter(initialVotes int) *int
 ```

-NewVoteCounter returns a new vote counter with a given number of initial votes\.
+NewVoteCounter returns a new vote counter with a given number of initial votes.

 <details><summary>Example</summary>
 <p>